quirozfm/Air-Toxin-Cancer-vs-Demographics-Analysis/README.md

 ### Stepwise AIC Results

+The stepwise AIC procedure helps to identify the most optimal set of predictors for the model based on the Akaike Information Criterion (AIC).
+In my analysis, the best model was the one without any removal of predictors, meaning all predictor variables contribute to the explanation of variance in total cancer incidence.

 The model with the lowest AIC is the one without any removal of predictors.
 Variable Importance (based on sum of squares): UNDER5PCT < LINGISOPCT < LOWINCPCT < MINORPCT < LESSHSPCT < OVER64PCT

 ### VIF Results